 - Willfully and intentionally impede the lawful hunting or trapping of wild birds or wild animals.

 - Kill or cripple and knowingly allow any nonmigratory game bird or game animal to be wasted without making a reasonable effort to retrieve the animal and retain it in possession.

 - Hunt under age 12 without being accompanied and directly supervised by a licensed parent, guardian, or other adult designated by the parent or guardian.
 The term “accompanied and directly supervised” means the adult maintains close visual and verbal contact, provides adequate direction to, and can immediately assume control of the firearm.

 - Hunt with an Apprentice Hunting License prior to completing hunter education unless accompanied and directly supervised by an adult over the age of 18 who has, on his person, a valid Virginia hunting license.
-For the purposes of this section, "accompanied and directly supervised" occurs when a person over 18 maintains a close visual and verbal contact with, provides adequate direction to, and can immediately assume control of the firearm from the apprentice hunter.
-Upon completion of hunter education and unless otherwise required by law to be supervised (as in the case of hunting on a youth/apprentice hunting day where by department regulation apprentice hunters must be supervised by a licensed or an exempt licensed adult), the apprentice hunting licensee may hunt unsupervised subject to the requirements of applicable state law and regulations.
+For the purposes of this section, “accompanied and directly supervised” occurs when a person over 18 maintains a close visual and verbal contact with, provides adequate direction to, and can immediately assume control of the firearm from the apprentice hunter.
+Upon completion of hunter education and unless otherwise required by law to be supervised (as in the case of hunting on a youth/apprentice hunting day where by department regulation apprentice hunters must be supervised by a licensed adult), the apprentice hunting licensee may hunt unsupervised subject to the requirements of applicable state law and regulations.